The Apollo 11 astronauts in Sydney – November 1969

 (See a high res scan of the podium here.)

 On the left is part of the Archibald Fountain.
-David Jones Elizabeth Street store can be seen at right, just above the loudspeakers.
+David Jones Elizabeth Street department store can be seen at right, just above the loudspeakers.

 Photo: Colin Mackellar.